thegrxp/Aqi-Kotlin/README.md

 # Aqi-Kotlin
-Command Line Interface and library to convert between Air Quality Index (AQI) value and pollutant concentration, using the US EPA AQI calculation method.
+Command Line Interface and library to convert between Air Quality Index (AQI) value and pollutant concentration, using the US US_EPA AQI calculation method.

 Project and Readme are WIP.